Metal Slug: Enemies

 General Donald Morden is the main antagonist of the Metal Slug franchise.
 He is depicted as a rambling madman wearing a beret, eyepatch, and wearing his army's uniform.
 In some games, he bears a passing resemblance to Saddam Hussein.
 He appears in every game except Metal Slug 5.
 He apparently mends his ways by the end of Metal Slug 6, as he (or Rootmars depending on the player(s)' chosen route) rescues the player(s) after they are knocked off a wall by an explosion caused by the alien end boss.
 His army is the main force of opposition in the Metal Slug games, with the exception of Metal Slug 5 and 6.
 He commands the Rebel Army, and in Metal Slug 4 he was thought to be behind the Amadeus Terror Syndicate.
 He once again returns to his roots of attempted world domination in Metal Slug 7, this time with the help of the Rebel Army from the future, also being the final boss for the first time since the original Metal Slug.
-Like the main characters, General Morden appears in various SNK games as a cameo, especially in the SNK vs. Capcom: Card Fighters Clash series.
+Like the main characters, General Morden appears in various SNK games as a cameo, especially in the SNK vs. Capcom: Card Fighters series.

 Allen O'Neil, a sub-boss, appears in all of the games except Metal Slug 5 and 6.
 He returns in Metal Slug 7.
 He uses an M60 machine gun, a knife, and grenades.
 Despite the fact that Allen is clearly killed at the conclusion of every encounter, the game makers have humorously brought him back in each new iteration of the series.
 Allen's son, Allen Jr., appears in Metal Slug Advance as the recruits' drill sergeant but later reveals himself as a double agent for the Rebel Army.
 He can be fought in the final mission as an optional boss.